platypusllc/usv_ws/README.md

 ~/usv_ws$
 ```

-Submodules are **always** cloned with a detached head.
-This shouldn't matter for running the submodule, but if you make any changes to the code without first doing "git checkout branchname" then you have to sort out the detached head.
-So for now, just go in and checkout to a module for any submodule repo that you plan to make changes on.
+3. Build the docker image with "docker build":

+Note: Docker saves images elsewhere, outside of the git repo, so
+subsequent invocations of "docker build" will use the already existing
+images.
+There'll be a lot less output if you run "docker build" a
+second time, even if you're doing it with a fresh git clone.

 ```
 ~/usv_ws$ docker build -t usv .
 ```

-This will build the docker image.
+4. Run the docker image.

-Subsequent invocations of "docker build" will use the already existing
-images, so there'll be a lot less output when you run it.

-```
-~/usv_ws$ docker run -it --mount type=bind,source="$(pwd)",target=/ws usv root@f1f4a30bbad3:/ws#
-```

-This will:
+The "docker run" command below will:

-1. run the docker image
+- run the docker image
-2. mount the current working directory on your laptop,
+- mount the current working directory on your laptop as a volume inside docker
-3. as /ws in the docker container instance
+- under /ws in the docker container instance
-4. log you into the root shell on the docker container instance
+- log you into the root shell on the docker container instance

 Any changes you edit in the usv_ws repo on your laptop will be visible in /ws.
+You can edit files on your local machine and then run them from inside the docker container instance.

 However, going in the opposite direction doesn't work as well.
 In
-particular, attempting to use the git repo from within the docker
+particular, attempting to use the git commands on a repo from within
-image will not work with a warning about:
+the docker image will not work, and you'll see a warning about:

 > fatal: detected dubious ownership in repository [...etc...]

+```
+~/usv_ws$ docker run -it --mount type=bind,source="$(pwd)",target=/ws usv root@f1f4a30bbad3:/ws#
+```

+5. Build the ROS node inside the docker image:

 ```
 root@f1f4a30bbad3:/ws# colcon build